dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DATA-002
 : Data privacy and integrity: Transmissions over the data channel are likely to contain operationally or privacy-sensitive information or instructions from the remote DOTS agent.
-Theft or modification of data channel transmissions could lead to information leaks or malicious transactions on behalf of the sending agent (see {{security-considerations}} below).
+Theft, modification, or replay of data channel transmissions could lead to information leaks or malicious transactions on behalf of the sending agent (see {{security-considerations}} below).
   Consequently data sent over the data channel MUST be encrypted and authenticated using current IETF best practices.
 DOTS servers MUST enable means to prevent leaking operationally or privacy-sensitive data.
 Although administrative entities participating in DOTS may detail what data may be revealed to third-party DOTS agents, such considerations are not in scope for this document.

 DATA-003
-: Resource Configuration: To help meet the general and signal channel requirements in {{general-requirements}} and {{signal-channel-requirements}}, DOTS server implementations MUST provide an interface to configure resource identifiers, as described in SIG-007.
+: Resource Configuration: To help meet the general and signal channel requirements in {{general-requirements}} and {{signal-channel-requirements}}, DOTS server implementations MUST provide an interface to configure resource identifiers, as described in SIG-008.

   DOTS server implementations MAY expose additional configurability.
 Additional configurability is implementation-specific.